 If you want to make a major impact, replacing your door is one of the simplest things you can do.
-It's an easy way to upgrade your home, but before you tackle the project, it's a good idea to learn the lingo of the door business.
+It's an easy way to upgrade your home, but before you tackle the project or start measuring your door, it's a good idea to learn the lingo.
 Let's take a look at all the different parts of a door, and how they all come together.
-When you're more familiar with door part names, it's easier to talk to contractors and dealers, and choose the right door for your project.

 Door part names

 The door frame is the entire framework supporting the door, including the sill, jamb and head.
 This is also known as a door sash.
 Door frames can be made of wood or aluminum, and are made to blend seamlessly with your home.

 The door sill is the very bottom part of the door frame that rests on the floor.

 The two door jambs are the sides of the door frame that run vertically.